Promoting equality, diversity and inclusion in research

 - Develop robust evidence to understand the impediments in our systems and the biases in our processes which have led to some communities, particularly ethnic minorities, and people with disabilities, being under-represented in our research.
 We will introduce programmes of change, for example as part of our fellowships and Research Professorship programmes, testing our plans with relevant communities to ensure that we are deploying resources to the areas of greatest need.

 - Diversify research participants in the studies we support and the voices of those who shape our research agenda, by redesigning our processes, introducing targeted interventions and the effective monitoring and evaluation of impact.
 Using an intersectional approach, we will ensure that we are reflecting diverse interests in our processes.
+Find out more about our work on race equality in public involvement.

 - Embed diversity in all our business processes.
 We will dedicate resources to the systematic tracking, reporting and evaluation of diversity within NIHR, including data on applications and awards for our research and training programmes, on our workforce and the constitution of our committees and advisory boards, and on the people who shape and participate in our research studies.
 We will use these data to set appropriate targets to diversify participation in our research and systems.